Read by product builders at teams like

 Is it free?

 Yes.
-It’s free, sent every Wednesday, and you can unsubscribe any time.
+The weekly email is free, sent every Wednesday, and you can unsubscribe any time.